varnish/Varnish-Book/varnish_book.rst

 .. content:: handout

    This appendix is a brief introduction and usage of regular expressions for VCL.
-   Regular expressions are available in VCL.
+   Regular expressions are very powerful and they are available in VCL.
    They allow you to verify HTTP requests and responses, as well as to sift through the very large Varnish log.

    To learn more about regular expressions, we recommend you the book Mastering Regular Expressions by Jeffrey E. F. Friedl.